deepanshs/mrsimulator/docs/method_docs/frequency_contrib.rst

         \mathbb{c}_4  = -\frac{184}{\sqrt{875}} \, [I(I+1) - 3/4] \, \mathbb{p}_I  - \frac{17}{\sqrt{175}} \, \mathbb{f}_I

-As described in ":ref:`method_theory`", these transition symmetry functions play an essential role in evaluating the individual frequency contributions to the overall transition frequency, given in the table below and in :py:meth:`~mrsimulator.method.frequency_contrib.FrequencyEnum`.
+As described in ":ref:`transition_query_documentation`", these transition symmetry functions play an essential role in evaluating the individual frequency contributions to the overall transition frequency, given in the table below and in :py:meth:`~mrsimulator.method.frequency_contrib.FrequencyEnum`.
 They also aid in